TechneWare/SmarterMail.Cli/README.md

 - **IpAddress:** An IP address that is currently listed in the block list the server under settings>security>black list
 - **protocol:** The protocol that was used when the IP was banned.
 EG: SMTP, POP, IMAP
-- **noload:** Prevents reloading of the cache after execution.
-Useful in scripts where many doc command are issued.
+- **noload:** Prevents the cache from reloading after execution.
+This is useful in scripts where many doc commands are issued.
 Issue a `load` command to reload the cache later.
 - **nosave:** Prevents saving of Virus Total data to the IpInfo.json file after execution.
-Useful in scripts where many doc command are issued.
-Issue a `SaveIpInfo` command to reload the cache later.
+This is useful in scripts where many doc commands are issued.
+	- Issue a `SaveIpInfo` command to reload the cache later.

 ### IpInfo